Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-hype.md

 In the **1970s** computers gradually spread from science calculations to business assistance, and robotics rendered funny androids.
 In the game of chess, with its intellectual aura, computers could give winning hints that grandmasters couldn't discern and had attributed to their opponents.

 In the late **1980s** - early **1990s** PCs became a mass factor at work and home.
-Thousands of enthusiasts and top-level, which one could hire for symbolic rates, tried to reanimate AI, giving a start impulse pseudo-sciences like _the theory of inventive problem-solving_.
+Thousands of enthusiasts and top-level, which one could hire for symbolic rates, tried to reanimate AI, giving a start kick to pseudo-sciences like _the theory of inventive problem-solving_.

-And here we are in **2023**, when "there will be no (human) programmers in five years" (*Emad Mostaque*, CEO of Stability AI).
+And here we are in **2023**, when "_there will be no (human) programmers in five years_" (*Emad Mostaque*, CEO of Stability AI).